gpuoti/Artifact-PonyExpress/doc/source/quick-start.rst

   }

-Once your project is ready for delivery, as a manual step running a command line command or, even (much) better, as a final step of your build process ask **broker** to store your results with:
+Once your project is ready for delivery, as a manual step running a command line command or, even (much) better, as a final step of your build process, charge the **pony** to manage your artifacts with:

 .. code-block:: bash

-  broker --mongo mongo_host_name --port 1234 --user your_name --pwd your_pwd store
+  pony --mongo mongo_host_name --port 1234 --user your_name --pwd your_pwd charge

 or, if your environment is very simple with mongo daemon running on localhost:

 .. code-block:: bat

-  broker store
+  pony charge

 .. note::

-  Remember that if you have access to the python interpreter from the build script, you can even use the full power of the broker's python interface.
+  Remember that if you have access to the python interpreter from the build script, you can even use the full power of the pony's python interface.

 That's it, hope you found this simple enough.
-I think writing this metainformation still is quite boring but this save you from doing it by hand witch seams a simpler operation as you don't need to request operations in formal language but indeed is a quite long and also much more error prone operation.
+I think writing this metainformation still is quite boring but this save you from doing it by hand witch, as you don't need to request operations in formal language, seams a very simple operation while, indeed, it is a quite long and also much more error prone operation.
 Moreover here you are doing much more then prepare your sandbox, you are also declaring dependencies for the new project witch may become quite useful when time passes and the number of version of involved components increase.